sayanarijit/viper/docs/_build/html/_sources/python_api.rst.txt

     hosts.order_by("ip", "hostname", reverse=True)

-- **.filter():** Similar to Python's ``filter()`` but returns an instance of the same container type object containing the filteres items.
+- **.filter():** Similar to Python's ``filter()`` but returns an instance of the same container type object containing the filtered items.

   Example: